jkool702/forkrun/DOCS/DOCS_ALL.md

 **Comparison of forkrun Modes**
 - **`-s` mode** is the headline: data flows memfd → kernel pipe → command stdin via `splice()`, entirely in kernel space.
 Bash never touches the data bytes — only the claim/dispatch coordination runs in userspace.
 - **`-b` mode**: allows for distributing batches of constant byte size without needing to scan for delimiters.
 Performance approaching kernel limits on memory movement.
-- **`-k` mode (Ordered output)**: has virtually zero cost.
-Benchmarks indicate that ordering adds under 2% to the runtime, whereas strict ordering brutally penalizes traditional tools.
+- **`-k` mode (Ordered output)**: has no measurable overhead in our benchmarks.
+Tests indicate that ordering adds under 2% to the runtime, whereas strict ordering brutally penalizes traditional tools.
 - **`-u` mode (Realtime output)**: **WARNING: AVOID UNLESS ABSOLUTELY NECESSARY.** Yields ~0 performance gain over `--buffered` while risking severe I/O slowdowns, hopelessly scrambled output (byte-level interleaving), and duplicate lines on crash recovery.
 Use *only* for commands with guaranteed atomic writes where immediate terminal feedback is mandatory.
 - **CPU utilization**: avg 27.1 / 28 cores (95.2%) sustained across all modes for ~400 tests.
 "Default" mode tests saturate on avg 27.6 / 28 cores (98.6%).
 - **Cross-socket traffic (NUMA, 4 nodes)**: 0.0–0.2% of chunks — born-local placement works and cross-node traffic is virtually eliminated.